seung-lab/crackle/README.md

 *This repository is currently experimental.*

 Crackle is a compression codec for 3D dense segmentation (labeled) images.
 The algorithm accepts both signed and unsigned integer labels.
 It is written in C++ and has Python bindings.
 Crackle uses a two pass compression strategy where the output of crackle may be further comrpessed with a bitstream compressor like gzip, bzip2, zstd, or lzma.
-However, if the Crackle binary, which is already small, not further compressed, it supports several efficient operations:
+However, if the Crackle binary, which is already small, is not further compressed, it supports several efficient operations:

 - Query if a label exists in the image
 - Extract unique labels